kelObaCodes/token_list_app/README.md

 + Incremental Static Regeneration (ISR)

 **Home Page**
-File: pages/index.tsx
++ File: pages/index.tsx
-Purpose: Displays an overview of all tokens.
++ Purpose: Displays an overview of all tokens, search and pagination components.

-## Implementation:
+**Implementation:**
 Uses SSR to fetch the list of tokens on each request, ensuring that the data is always up-to-date.

 **Technical Details:**